 - Or freeze prepared beans in 1 to 2 cup portions in freezer safe bags/containers in the freezer for up to 3 months.
 You can add a bit of cooking liquid to the beans you plan to freeze as well.

 A Few Hints For Cooking Instant Pot Dried Beans

 - Almost all dried beans take 30 minutes to cook.
-I have found that black beans are ready in 25 minutes and chickpeas, which are perfect for my Mediterranean Chickpea Salad, are softer at 40 minutes.
+I have found that black beans are ready in 25 minutes and chickpeas, are softer at 40 minutes.

 - Never fill your inner pot of your pressure cooker more than 1/2 full when cooking beans.